 Elsewhere, the impact of application of IFRS 16 on the 2019 income statement should be generally neutral for the main performance measures, whose definitions remain unchanged (estimates based on the 2018 accounts):

 operating margin: slightly positive impact, in the range of 5 basis points;

 net profit (Group share): slightly negative impact, in the range of €5 million; and

 normalized earnings per share: slightly negative impact, in the range of €03 per share.

 In this press release, the 2017 accounts have been restated for the impact of IFRS 15, applicable from January 1, 2018, to ensure comparability.

-The Group recognised an income tax expense of €53 million in 2018 in respect of the transitional impact of the tax reform in the U.S. This reduced basic EPS and normalised EPS by €0.32 and diluted EPS by €0.31.
+The Group recognized an income tax expense of €53 million in 2018 in respect of the transitional impact of the tax reform in the U.S. This reduced basic EPS and normalized EPS by €0.32 and diluted EPS by €0.31.